perlambaek/multi-gradle-project/README.md

     api {
         //denotes the directory where the source is checked out, must be a gradle project with a settings.gradle directory = file("${rootProject.projectDir}/../api")
+        /*
-        //version and group available on configured repository, for anyone running useLocal = false. version = '0.1'
+            version and group available on configured repository, for anyone running useLocal = false. gradle will look for a maven dependency specified as: 'some.group:api:0.1' given the data in this example.
+        */
+        version = '0.1'
         groupId = 'some.group'
-        //gradle will look for a maven dependency specified as: 'some.group:api:0.1' given the data in this example.

         //whether gradle uses the locally checked out project, or uses the maven dependency. useLocal = false
     }